nutechsoftware/AlarmDecoder-IoT/README.md

   - Reboot the device after inserting the card for changes to take effect.

 ###  3.2. <a name='smartthings-build-(stsdk)---esp32/esp32-poe-iso-stsdk'></a>SmartThings build (stsdk) - esp32/esp32-poe-iso-stsdk
-- Enabled components: SmartThings, Pushover, Twilio, Sendgrid, ser2sock, webUI, MQTT, ftpd.
+- Enabled components: SmartThings, Pushover, Twilio, Sendgrid, ser2sock, webUI, ftpd.

 This build is compiled using the [st-device-sdk-c-ref](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref) from the SmartThings github repo and has the webUI component disabled.